Ottawa police arrest Canadian truck convoy protesters at gunpoint

 Ottawa police arrest Canadian truck convoy protesters at gunpoint amid effort to regain control of city

-At 100 have been arrested
+At least 100 people have been arrested

-Ottawa police on Saturday arrested scores of demonstrators at gunpoint, seeking to tamp down on protests against a vaccine mandate for truckers that have been consuming the Canadian capital for weeks.
+Ottawa police arrested scores of demonstrators at gunpoint, seeking to tamp down on protests against a vaccine mandate for truckers that have been consuming the Canadian capital for weeks.

-Riot police armed with batons and rifles moved to clear out sections of downtown Ottawa, where protesters have parked trucks and largely disrupted the flow of normal life in the city.
+Riot police armed with batons and rifles moved to clear out sections of downtown Ottawa on Saturday, where protesters have parked trucks and largely disrupted the flow of normal life in the city.

 The assembled anti-vaccine mandate activists chanted, “Shame on you!” at officers as they made arrests.